- 2018 Calendar

 UND has license agreements with the American Society of Composers, Authors and Publishers (ASCAP); Broadcast Music, Incorporated (BMI); the Society of European Stage Authors and Composers (SESAC); and DeWolfe Music.

 The DeWolfe Music license agreement allows synchronization of music for audio, video and web projects (i.e., using music tracks to supplement a video, audio or web project).
 UND video producers have access to the DeWolfe production library through a password-protected website.
-To use the DeWolfe Music library products (music and sound effects), contact the Television Center at 701.777.4346.
+To use the DeWolfe Music library products (music and sound effects), contact the Marketing & Creative Services at firstname.lastname@example.org.

 ASCAP, BMI, and SESAC agreements grant the University limited public performance rights (i.e., the ability to play music or perform a work).
 For instance, licensed musical compositions may be performed on campus, played as background music on a University website, or used as house music at remote or off-campus locations operated for the benefit of the University.
 The agreements do not allow synchronization of music (i.e., use of music tracks for audio/video production), nor do they give unlimited rights for other purposes with existing sound recordings.